Owl Prowls: Connecting Metro Detroiters with the incredible nighttime birdlife around them

 While owls in nature celebrate new life, there are still local opportunities to learn about the species.
 In Troy, five rehabilitated owls call Stage Nature Center home.
 Each was rescued in the wild elsewhere in the country and couldn’t heal enough to return to it.
 The center’s assistant naturalist and owl handler, Christina Funk, was pivotal in bringing the owls to the center in 2018 following the closure of their previous home, the Organization for Bat Conservation in Pontiac.

 By attending an Owl Encounter with Funk, five-year-olds to adults can learn about the different owl species and why they each live in captivity, explore their different personalities, and hear answers to owl questions.
-The nature center has three upcoming dates in April and May that are currently open for registration.
+The nature center has upcoming dates in June, July, and August that are currently open for registration.

 Christina Funk holds Sam on her hand outside.
 Funk is the Assistant Naturalist and owl handler at the Stage Nature Center.